How to Use Nettle To Handle Heavy Periods

 Nettle soup is a traditional recipe that’s not only delicious but also a great way to consume this plant in a healthy, natural way.

-You can make soups, broths, and creams by combining it with other vegetables like celery, onion, carrots, potato, mushrooms, squash, turnips, etc.
+Therefore, you can make soups, broths, and creams by combining it with other vegetables like celery, onion, carrots, potato, mushrooms, squash, turnips, etc.

 Juice and smoothies